Contract Design Beyond Hidden-Actions: Discussion

 We introduce a principal-agent model that relaxes the hidden-action assumption and that allows the principal to incentivize the agent through both positive incentives (payments) and negative incentives (inspections).
 To begin our analysis, we focus on deterministic IC inspection schemes where the principal inspects a subset of actions with certainty.
 We demonstrate that finding the best deterministic IC inspection scheme can be done efficiently for all (monotone) cost functions.
 However, committing to deterministic inspection schemes can lead to significantly reduced utilities.
 As a result, we explore the use of randomized inspection schemes, which are commonly employed in practice.
 We then provide an efficient method for determining the optimal randomized IC inspection scheme when the inspection cost function is submodular.
 We complement our positive result by showing that the problem becomes intractable when dealing with XOS inspection cost functions.
 This highlights the class of submodular functions as the boundary of tractability for this problem.

-Although our negative result for XOS functions indicates that finding the exact optimum is not possible, it still allows for the potential of efficiently approximating the optimal solution.
-Exploring the approximation version of this problem, especially when inspection cost functions are XOS or subadditive, holds promise for future research.
+Although our negative result for XOS functions rules out exact optimization, it still leaves open the possibility of efficiently approximating the optimum—for example, through a PTAS.
+We ruled out the existence of a PTAS for the case of subadditive inspection cost functions.
+However, the question of whether a constant-factor approximation is achievable remains open.

 While our work primarily focuses on the principal suggesting a single action, an intriguing direction for further exploration would involve considering scenarios where the principal can suggest a subset of actions.
 Furthermore, investigating the contract with inspections model in the presence of non-binary outcomes, an agent that can choose subsets of actions, multiple agents working on the same project, or hidden types would provide interesting avenues for future study.